 Cover crops, timber management, and dedicated nature watch areas provide much-needed habitats for a variety of native animals and plants.

 Self-guided tours, overnight group facilities, and professional naturalists provide learning activities for everyone.
 Programs are perfect for school groups, scouts, and homeschoolers.
-Four major attractions include the Elk & Bison Prairie, the Homeplace living history farm, Nature Station, and Golden Pond Planetarium with an observatory hosting star parties.
+Four major attractions include the Elk & Bison Prairie, the Homeplace 1850s Working Farm and Living History Museum, Woodlands Nature Station, and Golden Pond Planetarium with an observatory hosting star parties.

 171,280 Acre peninsula